Wikipedia community: Wiknics and conferences

-The annual Great American Wiknic was a social gathering that took place in some cities of the United States during the summer.
+The annual Great American Wiknic was a social gathering that took place in some cities of the United States during the summer of 2011.
 The Wiknic concept allowed Wikipedians to bring picnic food and to personally interact.

 There is a yearly WikiConference North America organized by and for Wikipedia editors, enthusiasts, and volunteers.
 The first two events were held at New York Law School and Washington, D.C.'s National Archives Building in 2014 and 2015, respectively.
 Staff from the Wiki Education Foundation, which co-sponsored the 2015 event, and the Wikimedia Foundation also attend each year.

-There is WikiConference India which is a national conference organised in India.
-The first conference was held in November 2011, in Mumbai, the capital of the Indian state of Maharashtra.
+There is also a WikiConference India, the first of which was held in November 2011 in Mumbai.
 It was organised by the Mumbai Wikipedia community in partnership with Wikimedia India Chapter.
-The conference focus is on matters concerning India on Wikipedia projects and other sister projects in English and other Indian folk languages.
-WikiConference India 2023 took place in Hyderabad from 28 to 30 April 2023.
+The conference focus is on matters concerning India on Wikipedia and its sister projects, both in English and other Indian languages.
+WikiConference India 2023 took place in Hyderabad in April 2023.

 Additionally, there is Wiki Indaba which is the regional conference for African Wikimedians.
 The conference includes Wikimedia projects such as Wikipedia, other wikis, open-source software, free knowledge, free content and how these projects affect the African continent.